 Scheduling: Academic Courses and Events

-This year, we are a year-long school with a day 1, day 2 timetable.
-Next year, we will be semestered.
+We are a semestered school with a Week 1, Week 2 timetable.

 You may find some of these links helpful in reviewing the course options and tools available to students.